 Cutting Back on Sugary Snacks

-Managing diabetes requires a careful balance of diet, exercise and medication.
-For people with diabetes, keeping blood sugar levels stable is key to preventing complications.
-While it’s essential to focus on nutrient-rich, low-sugar and low-carbohydrate foods, avoiding certain foods can be equally important.
-Consuming the wrong kinds of foods can lead to blood sugar spikes, weight gain and increased risk of heart disease, all of which can worsen diabetes symptoms.
-In this article we're looking at foods for diabetics to avoid and how they can be harmful.
+Managing diabetes requires a good diet and medication.
+Stable blood sugar levels are key for preventing complications.
+Eating the wrong kinds of foods can lead to blood sugar spikes, weight gain and increased risk of heart disease, which can worsen diabetes symptoms.

 1. Sugary Foods and Sweets